-- Refusing to follow the behavior guidelines or program and safety rules. - Using profanity, vulgarity, or obscenity. • - Stealing or damaging property (personal, Y, rental, and public property) Note: .
-Damage done by a participant to these properties could result in financial responsibility and invoice assessed to the participant's family. - Refusing to participate in activities or cooperate with staff resulting in disruption of • the program for others. - Running away from the group or designated areas. - Endangering the health and safety of participants and/or staff. • - Engaging in physical violence, bullying/teasing, or sexual misconduct or abuse . toward another child or staff will not be tolerated. - The use of exclusionary language or slurs. . - Public or inappropriate displays of affection. . - Use or posession of drugs/alcohol •
+- Refusing to follow the behavior guidelines or program and safety rules. - Using profanity, vulgarity, or obscenity. - Stealing or damaging property (personal, Y, rental, and public property) Note: Damage done by a participant to these properties could result in financial responsibility and invoice assessed to the participant's family. - Refusing to participate in activities or cooperate with staff resulting in disruption of the program for others. - Running away from the group or designated areas. - Endangering the health and safety of participants and/or staff.

+- Engaging in physical violence, bullying/ teasing, or sexual misconduct or abuse toward another child or staff. - The use of exclusionary language or slurs. - Public or inappropriate displays of affection. - Use or possession of drugs/alcohol.